 The City of Minneapolis provides the JWC water that is softened to approximately 5 grains of hardness per gallon.
 While it is personal preference, most customers find it is unnecessary to soften the water further.
 The water has a measured pressure of 65-75 psi (pounds per square inch).

 The system that brings water to your house involves miles of piping.
 The City is responsible for maintenance and repair of the water system up to the right-of-way line, as well as the water meter itself.
-The homeowner is responsible for maintenance and repair of the water system from the right-of-way line inwards.
-This includes the service pipe that carries water to the house from the water main service at the street and all plumbing (pipes, fixtures, etc) in or attached to the house.
+The homeowner is responsible for maintenance and repair of the water system from the right-of-way line toward the building or house.
+This includes the service pipe that carries water to the house or building from the water main service at the street and all plumbing (pipes, fixtures, etc) in or attached to the house.

 Water Main Breaks